Ivana505/catoverse-blog/README.md

 ![agile approach](documents/images/agile_approach.png)

+Future development : Editing and deleting posts by user, for now only available under Django Administration.

 ## Features
 - Navigation and Social Media Icons
     - Navigation is set at the center of the page with options to choose :